Privacy Notice: Apprentices

 - Internal and external auditors to provide assurance that the University is following its risk management, governance and internal control processes and to independently inspect our financial statements and records.

 - Third parties carrying out research or surveys where there is a lawful basis to share information and they are carrying out their statutory tasks in the public interest.

-- Companies or organisations acting on our behalf: We use data processors who are third parties who provide elements of services for us.
-We have contracts in place with our data processors.
+Companies or organisations acting on our behalf: We use processors who are third parties who provide elements of services for us.
+We have contracts in place with our processors.
 This means that they cannot do anything with your personal information unless we have instructed them to do it.
-They will hold it securely and retain it for the period we instruct.
+They will hold it securely and retain it for the

-Occasionally we may need to send your personal information outside the UK and/or the European Economic Area (EEA) e.g. to obtain a service from a data processor.
+Occasionally we may need to send your personal information outside the UK and/or the European Economic Area (EEA) e.g. to obtain a service from a processor.
 These transfers are only carried out when there is a lawful basis for the processing.
 All transfers are carried out with appropriate safeguards in place to protect your information and ensure it remains secure, for example, on the basis of the UK International Data Transfer Agreement or UK International Data Transfer Addendum.

 We will maintain your full apprentice record for six years following your graduation or withdrawal from your course.
 If you are studying on certain courses, we are legally required to keep your information for longer than this.
 You will be informed if you are on such a course.